10 essential allotment tools and kit

 Starting off a vegetable plot or allotment?
 Alan Titchmarsh reveals the essential kit you'll need.

 Are you properly equipped for growing fruit and vegetables?
-Find out, in our short video guide.
+Find out with our short video guide.

-Keep your tools in tip top condition - our experts have put the best pressure washers through their paces, so you can buy with confidence.
+Keep your tools in tip-top condition – our experts have put together a round-up of the best garden sheds so you can buy with confidence and store your equipment safely and securely, protected from the elements.

 Border spade